-The Moscow City Council has approved a Clean Wood Waste Pilot Project to begin October 1, 2014.
-The project will consist of accepting separated, clean, unpainted and untreated wood and lumber, such as pallets and scrap lumber to be used as compost amendment.
+The project consists of accepting separated, clean, unpainted and untreated wood and lumber, such as pallets and scrap lumber to be used as compost amendment.
 Acceptable clean wood waste is accepted free of charge.

-This type of material is currently being landfilled at the inert/demolition landfill.
-The clean wood waste project will serve as a beneficial use of these wood waste materials.
-The wood waste will be used in the same manner as the green waste and tree branches are currently being used, becoming amendment for the composting facility.
+This type of material, in the past, has been landfilled at the inert/demolition landfill.
+The clean wood waste project serves as a beneficial use of these wood waste materials.
+The wood waste is used in the same manner as the green waste and tree branches are currently being used, becoming amendment for the composting facility.
 Plywood, wafer board and particle board contain glues and will not be accepted as a part of this project.

-Clean wood waste will be accepted at the Latah Sanitation Solid Waste Processing Facility on Highway 8, five miles east of Moscow from 8 a.m. to 4 p.m., Monday through Saturday.
+Clean and separated wood waste is accepted, free of charge, at the Latah Sanitation Solid Waste Processing Facility on Highway 8, five miles east of Moscow from 8 a.m. to 4 p.m., Monday through Saturday.